codio-c5/C5-Development/.guides/content/Lab-Part-2---Certification-Paths-67dc.md

-## Find certification path for a web site
+## Find Certification Path for a Web Site

  - To find the certification path, go back to the Google certificate.
 Google.com is an example of an **end-entity certificate** in the path.